-Azaleas certainly can be planted in the spring.
-This is the time of the year when garden centers have the best selection, and gardeners can see potted plants in bloom.
-Spring-planted azaleas might take a little longer to become established than those planted in the fall or winter.
+Azaleas can certainly be planted in the spring.
+This is the time of the year when garden centers have the best selection and gardeners can see potted plants in bloom.
+Springplanted azaleas may take a little longer to become established than those planted in the fall or winter.